Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 There are in essence two aspects of any trigger image:
 - How does it look in the real world?
   - It should **not** have any reflections or shadows that make it look different at different times.
+Glass and metal are bad, it should be matt, opaque, non-reflective and evenly lit.
   - It should be **large and clear** enough to be recognizable.
-If you can't recognize it, neither will AR-vos.
+If you can't recognize it, neither will AR-vos!
 - What is the file like that you upload to your account?
   - It has to be a **jpg or png,** and should be **RGB,** *not* CYMK.
   - It should be only about **1 MB,** as it will be downloaded and analyzed on the user's smartphone.